Trooja/cookie-paywall-discrepancies/README.md

 - cmp      - the Consent Management Platform used.

 ### double-paywalls.csv
-This file contains a subset of all studied websites, which, in addition to presenting a cookie paywall, also present a hard or soft paywall in order to access all content on the website.
+This file contains a subset of all studied websites, which, in addition to presenting a cookie paywall present a hard or soft paywall in order to prevent access to content on the website.
 For each website, this file contains:

 - country  - the country in which the domain is registered.